JeremieRodon/demo-ecs-codedeploy/INTEGRATION_TESTING.md

 ### 2. CodeDeploy Lifecycle Hooks

 The deployment configuration uses the `AfterAllowTestTraffic` hook to run integration tests after test traffic is routed but before switching production traffic to the new version.
+This is orchestrated through CodePipeline, which triggers CodeDeploy deployments automatically when new images are pushed to ECR.

 **Hook Configuration**:
 ```yaml